 Preliminary application phase (writing a draft proposal)

 If you are found eligible and suitable for a Fellowship, you will be asked to write a draft proposal comprising a research project and retraining programme.
-You will receive guidelines on how to write and present your proposal from your Fellowship Advisor, indicating the order of the sections required for the proposal and the required content in each.
+You will receive guidelines on how to write and present your proposal, indicating the order of the sections required for the proposal and the required content in each.

 In most cases, your proposal will be developed in an iterative process between you, your supervisor and your Fellowship Advisor, and your Advisor will provide feedback and suggestions about your proposal.